 Interesting Information-

-- one of the first colonizers after a fire, as the root crown is able to resprout
+- one of the first colonizers after a fire, as the root crown, can resprout

-- Baccharis is the only genus in the family Asteracea that is dioecious- separate male and female plants
+- Baccharis is the only genus in the family Asteraceae that is dioecious- separate male and female plants

 Coastal Goldenbush- Isocoma menziesii